CVPR2025588/CVPR2025_FPST/README.md

 ## Comparison with SOTA Models
 ![table1.jpg](table1.jpg)
 Verification accuracy on benchmarks of Our FR model with SOTA method.
-Our approach shows superior handling of cross-pose challenges, notably in the CFP-FP[29] benchmark, while DCFace is particularly adept with the age variations in AgeDB.
+Our approach shows superior handling of cross-pose challenges, notably in the CFP-FP benchmark, while DCFace is particularly adept with the age variations in AgeDB.
 The data reflects Syn-MS1M’s consistently higher accuracy, underscoring the effectiveness of our approach in diverse face recognition scenarios.